-Remember, 130 projects have already been approved by the programme.
-This means that, as a new applicant, you must check whether projects in similar thematic areas were already approved in the first and second call.
+Remember, 184 projects have already been approved by the programme.
+This means that, as a new applicant, you must check whether projects in similar thematic areas were already approved in the first, second and third call.

 If this is the case, figure out what makes your project different.
 Maybe yours is the first project to address a specific aspect of the topic.
 Or perhaps, you involve new regions in your project.
 Whatever it is, make reference to the existing and past projects in the application form in order to explain to us the innovative character of your proposal.

 Last but not least, don’t be afraid to ask for help from the joint secretariat and your national contact point.
 We have a wide variety of resources available to help you succeed.
 We invite you to attend our questions and answers sessions, try out the partner and project idea search tools, watch our instructional videos, check out our FAQ page, and join our applicant events, workshops and webinars.

 You have the possibility also to request an individual feedback on your project idea, which is a great opportunity to identify and discuss any possible weaknesses in your proposal with a member of the assessment team before submitting.
 This service is available up to June, 1st.

 Finally, please check the eligibility rules carefully.
 These rules along with comprehensive guidance on developing an application are available in the programme manual.

 Video recorded in 2017, during 'Europe, let's cooperate' event in Malta

 So, there you have the five top tips for applicants from our team at the joint secretariat and the approved project partners.
 We hope that you will find them useful, and we look forward to receiving your application!

 Read more about the fourth call on our apply page.

 The first step of the fourth call assessment is officially finalised.
 We have 139 proposals to assess on their strategic and operational quality.